Inventory Analysis: Benefits, Methods, & Tools

 ABC analysis allows you to give your most important inventory additional time and focus, thus boosting revenue and helping control your costs.
 Moreover, utilizing an ABC strategy can reduce dead stock, optimize inventory turnover rate, and assist with demand forecasting.

-Although HML only considers an item’s unit price — in other words, it doesn’t take into account the sales value of each item — it’s still quite useful for controlling costs and staying on budget.
+Although HML only considers an item’s unit price — in other words, it doesn’t consider each items sales value — it’s still quite useful for controlling costs and staying on budget.

 With this classification in mind, a VED analysis is done to determine the true necessity of an item and its effect on production and/or other operational services.